Backup schedules

-- Confirm your device supports offline scheduling (Shelly Plus / Pro).
+- Confirm your device supports backup schedules (Shelly Plus / Pro).

-- Confirm the device has an active rule or MPC/optimization that produces a schedule.
+- Confirm the device has an active rule or predictive heating plan that produces a schedule.

-- Enable offline scheduling in device settings and save.
+- Enable backup schedules in device settings and save.

 - Wait 10–60 seconds and confirm the schedule is synced.

-- Test in practice: briefly disconnect internet (or MQTT) and confirm the device continues according to the plan.
+- Test in practice: briefly disconnect internet and confirm the device continues according to the plan.

 Before you start (checklist)